FelixOnline/v2/content/articles/2016-2-12-the-top-three-strong-women-leads-who-arent-elle-woods.md

 imported: true
 ---

-_Legally Blonde_ is a decent enough film, and I appreciate the effort of the filmmakers to create a stereotype\-defying and intelligent female lead.
+_Legally Blonde_ is a decent enough film, and I appreciate the effort of the filmmakers to create a stereotype-defying and intelligent female lead.
 However, the fact remains that Woods only gets into law school because the admissions officer fancies her, and her big show of intelligence at the end of the film has nothing to do with any knowledge of complex law.
 I’ll take any of these badasses over Ms. Woods:

-_Ripley \- Alien_
+_Ripley - Alien_

 Academics are absolutely obsessed with Ridley Scott’s 1979 classic.
-Full books have been written about its themes, which range from the fears of modern society, to Marxism, to representations of pregnancy \(phallic imagery guys, phallic imagery everywhere\).
+Full books have been written about its themes, which range from the fears of modern society, to Marxism, to representations of pregnancy (phallic imagery guys, phallic imagery everywhere).
 Sigourney Weaver plays Ripley who the author Judith Newton perfectly says ‘appropriates qualities traditionally identified with male, but not masculinist, heroes.’

 _Éowyn – Lord of the Rings_